Groß Krams: Mayor

+Neo-Nazism

 The NDR published a documentary called Mein Nachbar ist Nazi – Was tun?
 (English: My neighbor is a Nazi - what should I do?) in March 2021 which was primarily filmed in the municipality and concerned itself with the independent municipal council member Sebastian Richter, a former NPD politician who claimed adherence to pre-Hitler Nazism.
 Ragnar Böhm, the other independent municipal council member, who has also been noted as a neo-Nazi, wasn't strongly featured in the documentary due to declining an interview however.

 There have been several events and organizations, such as Wage Mut!, in Groß Krams that wish to resist and reverse the influence of the far-right in the municipality.

 Seal

 Groß Krams does not have an official coat of arms or flag, it does however have an official seal described, but never visualized, in the main statute of the municipal council since 1999.
 According to the statute, the seal shows a bull's head looking ahead with a torn off neck fur and crown, around it the inscription: "GEMEINDE GROß KRAMS • LANDKREIS LUDWIGSLUST-PARCHIM".